matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 but overall we are still outreaching weekly in behalf of animal liberation - just as we did before.

-<strong>Anne:</strong> What do I need to do, if I want to be part of a Cube?
+**Anne:** What do I need to do, if I want to be part of a Cube?

 ### "Just press 'going'!"

-<strong>Inbar:</strong> It's pretty simple: Press "going" on the event on
-Facebook, and read the description!
+**Inbar:** It's pretty simple: Press "going" on the event on Facebook, and read the description!

 We have some specific guidelines and it's always recommended to read about it a bit before joining!
 We want to make sure that people know in advance what they